Are you looking for the best Magic Kingdom quick service restaurants?

 Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks!

-Quick service restaurants are mostly counter service or cafeteria style restaurants where you order the food you want, pay and then find a table, or take the food away with you.
-They are great for when you don’t want to sit down for a full restaurant meal, if you’re either looking for a smaller meal or one you can eat quick so you don’t miss out any other fun activities.
+These quick service restaurants are great for when you don’t want to sit down for a full restaurant meal if you’re either looking for a smaller meal or one you can eat quickly so you don’t miss out on any other fun activities.

 Full Magic Kingdom Quick Service Restaurant List